Daniel-Griffiths/vertex/README.md

 # Vertex
 A simple PHP framework

+## Requirements
+Vertex makes use of composer to autoload its dependencies.
+Be sure to run the `composer install` after you download the framework.

 ## Configuration
 All configuration options are specified in the `.env` file in the root directory.
 Currently this only contains database settings, however this will be expanded overtime.